 Cashier Resume Job Description & Responsibility

-A new employer seeks additional skills for you to provide extra value.
-To point out that you possess any valuable skills, make sure to list them!
-Either list them as work experience or otherwise in your skill section.
+A new employer might also seek additional skills for you to provide extra value to the company or team.
+To point out that you possess any extra valuable skills or characteristics, make sure to list them!
+Either lists them as work experience or otherwise in your skill section.

 - Provided excellent customer service.